- Diamond crystal growth from the vapour phase for epitaxial diamond and wafer preparation

 5. Circuits and applications

-- Leading researchers present the latest results for diamond growth, doping, device fabrication, theoretical modelling and power electronic device performance
+- Includes contributions from today's most respected researchers who present the latest results for diamond growth, doping, device fabrication, theoretical modeling and device performance

 - Discusses the main challenges to device realization and the best opportunities for the next generation of power electronics